 Overall, the bed does a good job of keeping your hips and trunk in proper alignment with the rest of your body throughout the night.

-Yes, but there is a small caveat.
 Again, we think the mattress is great for stomach and back sleepers but not so much for strict side sleepers under 230 lb.
 However, with that said, we wouldn’t just write it off completely.
 The bed is still soft, comfortable and provides a decent amount of pressure relief.
 Ultimately, we think people who sleep on their side will be fine on this mattress as long as it is for less than 50% of the night.

 Combo sleepers will also appreciate how responsive the bed is and will find it requires very little effort to switch between positions.